R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 Putting It All Together

-Let's combine multiple patterns in a realistic task: extracting structured data from messy server log entries.
+Let's combine multiple patterns in a realistic task: extracting structured data from messy server log entries into a clean data frame.

-This example uses six different regex patterns from this cheat sheet: exact-count quantifiers, capturing groups, alternation, character classes, lookbehinds, and lookaheads.
+This single example uses six different pattern families from the cheat sheet: exact-count quantifiers, capturing groups, alternation, character classes, lookbehinds, and lookaheads.
 Each str_extract() or str_match() call targets one field.
-The result is a clean data frame ready for analysis.
+The result is a tidy data frame ready for filtering, grouping, or plotting.

 Summary

-Here is the complete 30-pattern reference in one table.
+Here is the complete 30-pattern reference in one table, sorted by category.

 | # | Category | Pattern | Regex | What It Matches | |